DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/marketplace-submission.md

 &nbsp;

-Knowing which tags to use and how many to use is always a challenge but it is worth taking the time in choosing the right tags for your app.
+Knowing which tags to use and how many to use is always a challenge, but it is worth taking the time in choosing the right tags for your app.
 The tags are used as a filtering system for the Domo Appstore.
 Make sure you have at least one tag from the industry, department, activity, and role categories when possible.
 The connector category is optional but does help your app be displayed when the specific connector is searched.

 ## Add Media